Monthly Archives: September 2023

 • Unified Carrier Registration – The UCR for up to two trucks is $69, but for three to five vehicles, it is $206.
 Larger trucking companies will need to spend even more.

-Choosing the Right Financing Strategy
+Choosing the Right Financing Strategy for Your Trucking Company

 The costs to start a trucking company do vary from one to the next.
 The right financing strategy starts with the right finance company that understands the intricacies of running a trucking company.
 Advanced Commercial Capital works with trucking and freight companies, offering factoring, freight capital, and cash flow solutions tailored to the trucking industry.
 We help our clients finance their startup costs, avoid financial pitfalls, such as scams and double brokering, and create a financial plan that will work for the long term.
 Transportation financing is all we do, so we are well-positioned to help you launch your trucking company and keep it running through factoring or lines of credit that will keep the cash flow in play as you need it.
 To learn more about the costs of starting a trucking company, reach out to our team today.